 - Attack Preparation: Although attackers are certainly more likely to plan attacks via private channels such as email, IRC, and restricted forums, there is the possibility that information regarding upcoming attacks will find its way to pastebins.

-Book a demo to learn more about pastebins and how to proactively gather data breach threat intelligence.
+Book a demo to learn more about paste sites including Pastebin, and how to proactively gather data breach intelligence from Internet data sources.